sdellis/soupcon.salon/events/informational-session-on-the-risks-of-a-zoning-variance-on-weeden-street.md

 author: Shaun Ellis
 date: 2022-07-11T23:00:06.670Z
 ---
 All are welcome to an information session with Jeff Tittel, former Director of the NJ Sierra Club, who will be offering insight and answering questions about a zoning variance application before the Lambertville Zoning Board for the property at 240 S. Main St. (bottom of Weeden St).
 Jeff will also make us aware of our rights as residents, and the consequences we face if the zoning variance is granted, changing the designation from low-density to one that would have 12 apartments and a 12-space parking lot.
-Some of the issues that will be discussed:
+Here are some of the issues that will be discussed:

 1. If this land-use variance is approved for a property deemed low-density single-family homes, it opens pandora’s box for developers to build anywhere in this city no matter what the zoning.